tamir-nakar/flip-it-memory-game/README.md

 ![preview_gif](./documentation/preview_gif.gif)
 <p>Flip it is a client-server project made completely using Vanilla.js.
 The Client is a pure SPA (single page application) making an AJAX calls to the server to read, validate and write scores into the scoreboard. </p>
 <p>In Flip-it you can choose between 2 kinds of decs, Marvel and South-Park, and you can also customize your own deck by dragging png or jpg images at the "customized" panel.</p>
 <p>You play against the clock.
 Your goal is to finish revealing all the cards at the shortest time possible.
+Revealing a mis-match, will cost you 2 seconds of delay, where picking the correct pair, will let you continue instantly.
 You can always try to get better and beat you own records (stores in local-storage), and if you're good enough maybe even qualify to the global scoreboard table and gain an eternal glory buy putting your name there!</p>

 ### Main features: